 Assessment Method - Key Stage 3

 Each term students will study a different unit of work and are assessed on their knowledge and understanding of that particular unit.
 Students’ progress is then tracked through a combination of their end of unit assessments, and their classwork and verbal contribution in class.
-There is one attainment target for Religious Studies outlined in the Hampshire Agreed Syllabus, Living Difference as“Interpreting religion in relation to human experience”.
+There is one attainment target for Religious Studies outlined in the Hampshire Agreed Syllabus, Living Difference as “Interpreting religion in relation to human experience”.

-Course Outline and Structure - Key Stage 4
+Course Outline and Structure - Key Stage 4 Exam Board: AQA

 Assessment Method - Key Stage 4

 All Religious Studies courses are 100% assessed by examinations at the end of year 11.
-Within class time, students are assessed on each unit using practice exam paper questions and grade boundaries to track students’ progress and proficiency.
+Within class time, students are assessed on each unit using past exam paper questions and grade boundaries to track students’ progress and proficiency.
 This is then used to guide intervention based on student's individual needs.

 Extra-Curricular Activities / Clubs